profelecmed/profelecmed/README.md

-# You are welcome  :magnet:
+# You are welcome  🕸️:
 ----
   > ### THEORY IS WHEN YOU KNOW EVERYTHING, BUT NOTHING WORKS
 > ### PRACTICE IS WHEN EVERYTHING WORKS, BUT NOBODY KNOWS WHY